balapriyac/30-Days-of-C/README.md

 # 📋 30 Days of C
-> A comprehensive path to revise the fundamentals of programming with C
+> A comprehensive path to review the fundamentals of programming with C

 | Day # |  Topics Covered| Summary|
 |-------|---------------|-------|